mxagar/generative_ai_udacity/06_RAGs_DeepDive/01_RAG_from_Scratch/README.md

 - Inputs (queries) and outputs (answer), as well as prompts
 - etc.

-In the web UI, if we open the traced project, we see a `RunableSequence` object, which builds a run-tree; in that tree, for each step we have all the inputs and output.
+In the web UI, if we open the traced project, we see a `RunnableSequence` object, which builds a run-tree; in that tree, for each step we have all the inputs and output.
 The last element is often an LLM, e.g., `ChatOpenAI`; before it, in an LLM application (e.g., RAG), several steps are carried out in a chain.

 We can also set tracing in **any arbitrary python code** by using the decorator `@traceable`: